ArcaneEngineer/ECS-tutorials/part1.md

 So, can we call this an ECS?
 Not even close.
 Really, the only ECS-like thing about this stage is our separated arrays of components indexed by a common entity index.

 These arrays represent a superset of components, that is, all possible components for a given game design.
 Of that superset, each entity uses (has active) only some subset, thereby defining what that entity is and what it's capable of.
 Think of it like a switchboard.
-An entity is no more than an index into multiple component arrays.

 In the next article, we'll look at this _activatability_ of each entity's components.